-Meanwhile, on Professor Stokes’ couch, Paul is maintaining one of those long sullen silences you see so often among the shell-shocked and the recently dead.
+Meanwhile, on Professor Stokes’ couch, Paul is maintaining one of those long sullen silences you see so often, among the shell-shocked and the recently deceased.

 Stokes tries to get through to him.
 “You must rid yourself of the shock of your experience,” he says.
 “Try to think of it as something that happened to someone else.”

 He pauses.
 “Now, tell me what happened to him,” Stokes urges.
 “To someone else.”